 No ingredient substitutions have been tested for this recipe.
 All of the spices and flavorings (vanilla extract, pumpkin spice, cinnamon and salt) are optional but recommended for optimal flavor.

-For best results, I recommend using cassava flour.
-This Paleo baking flour is grain free, nut free and works well in yeast free recipes.
-If you haven’t tried baking with it yet, then what are you waiting for?!
+For best results, I recommend using Otto's cassava flour.
+This Paleo baking flour is grain free, nut free and works well in yeast-free recipes.
+If you haven't tried baking with it yet, then what are you waiting for?!
 All that being said, if you want to sub for the cassava flour, your best bet is to use a gluten free blend.

 Although this Paleo pumpkin loaf doesn't contain any added sugar, a tablespoon or two of honey, maple syrup or coconut sugar would be acceptable additions.
 Also, if you're feeling a pumpkin chocolate chip loaf, then feel free to add a handful (or two) of your favorite chocolate chips to the batter.
 My kids definitely approved of this extra add-in 😉

-This is one of those “one bowl” bread recipes.
-Meaning, literally all you have to do is pour the ingredients into one bowl, add the batter to a lined baking pan and bake!
+This is a one-bowl pumpkin banana bread.
+Meaning, all you have to do is combine the ingredients in one bowl, pour the batter into a lined baking pan and bake!

 Peel the bananas, then mash in a medium-sized mixing bowl.
-Whisk in pumpkin, eggs, and vanilla.
+Whisk in the pumpkin, eggs, avocado oil, vanilla and apple cider vinegar.

-Add the remaining ingredients to the mixing bowl and stir with a spatula until well mixed.
+Add the remaining ingredients to the mixing bowl (cassava flour, baking powder, cinnamon, pumpkin spice and salt) and whisk until well combined.

-Pour the batter into a lined baking pan, add any desired toppings (I added chopped pumpkin seeds and extra cinnamon) and place on the middle rack of your preheated oven.
-Bake at 350 degrees for 45 minutes.
+Pour the batter into the lined baking pan, add any desired toppings (I added chopped pumpkin seeds and extra cinnamon).

 Remove the loaf from the oven, cool 5 minutes in the pan, then transfer to a wire cooling rack and cool to room temperature.

-This bread is best stored in the fridge.
-Like most Paleo baked goods, this easy pumpkin bread is moist and doesn’t contain any additives to make it shelf stable.
+This pumpkin banana bread is best stored in the fridge.
+Like most paleo baked goods, this bread is moist and doesn't contain any additives to make it shelf stable.

-This cassava pumpkin bread can also be frozen for longer storage.
-Simply, slice the loaf, then place in a sealed container or plastic baggie and pop in the freezer.
-Prior to eating, defrost the bread at room temperature, heat in the microwave or toast in the oven or on a greased frying pan.
+You can also freeze this paleo pumpkin banana bread.
+Simply slice the loaf, then place it in a sealed container or baggie and pop it in the freezer.
+Prior to eating, defrost the bread at room temperature, heat it in the microwave, toast it in the oven or on a greased frying pan.

 More Paleo Pumpkin Recipes